vikram71198/Transformers/Hate Speech Detection/README.md

 I did get a warning from GPT-3 because of the nature of my prompt and the output (hate speech) it generated haha

 For every one of my experiments, the dataset (original + GPT-3 generated) have been split 75/15/10 into training, validation & test sets.
 I've pre-set my code to automatically select the best performing model based on the validation loss.
+I also used the Tesla T4 GPUs on Colab for training & inference.

 The following hyperparameter settings were constant throughout all experiments across different transformers for better comparison: